Atos UK & Ireland Newsletter – Summer 2019

 This is the first of three Labs in Europe and North America dedicated to delivering easy access for organisations to drive enterprise transformation and opportunity through AI technology.
 The APPG members were also briefed on how AI is already helping to predict hospital patient discharge times and supporting the police by predicting where crime ‘hotspots’ are likely to emerge.

-Kulveer Ranger, Senior Vice President Strategy and Communications, Atos UK&I, said: “We recognise the importance of sharing the potential and current application of AI technology, and demonstrating how we are working in partnership with other organisations who will design and deliver future AI-driven services.
+Kulveer Ranger, Global Head of Strategy & Comms FS&I, SVP – Strategy & Communications, Atos UK&I, said: “We recognise the importance of sharing the potential and current application of AI technology, and demonstrating how we are working in partnership with other organisations who will design and deliver future AI-driven services.
 AI is fast becoming a critical enabler in providing innovative services and products across the public and private sectors, and we were delighted to share specific, current examples with members of the All-Party Parliamentary Group on AI.”Back to top

 Atos ranked as a Times Top 50 Employer for Women 2019